adigioacchino/CNRSPostdocSalary/pages/sources.md

 - from the [website](https://contrats-recherche.go.inserm.fr/) of the Research Contracts Service of INSERM Grand Ouest (at [this](https://contrats-recherche.go.inserm.fr/document-utiles-inserm-grand-ouest/) page);
 - from the [website](https://epst-sgen-cfdt.org/) of the Federation of General Unions of National Education (at [this](https://epst-sgen-cfdt.org/?p=33244) page);
 - from the [website](https://www.crcl.fr/) of the Cancer Research Center of Lyon (at [this](https://extranet.crcl.fr/wp-content/uploads/2023/02/baremes-CDD-01-07-2022_CDD-sur-projet-finances-sur-credits-dEtat.pdf) and [this](https://extranet.crcl.fr/wp-content/uploads/2021/05/2021-baremes-CDD-01-01-2021-1.pdf) pages);

+# CNES

+Our source of the [CNES salary tables](/pages/salariesCNES) are personally obtained, original pay slips.
+They are not public documents and we cannot share them, however, we were in personal contact with the persons providing us with this information.

+CNES does not publish its postdoc slaries online, nor do they advertise them in their yearly call for applications (as of their call for proposals 2024).
+When reaching out to them direclty in the first half of 2024 with an inquiry about gross postdoc salaries, our request remained without a response.